paulremo/NRPMHandbook/README.md

 - `01_Resources` This folder hosts general resources of the project such as shared documents, related project documentation, pictures, etc.
 - `02_NRPMHandbook` This is the main folder for the digital handbook.
 All jupyter files are stored in this folder.
-- `03_PythonDev` This is the folder where pure python development files (e.g., for the interactive part of the notebook) can be stored.
-Ideally, code would be developed inside this folder and then copied to the jupyter notebook only for UI considerations.
 - `.binder` This folder holds the binder configuration, i.e. requirements for the binder kernels.

 # FAQ